LukeEcomod/SOCFramework/README.md

 and *yassofortran.f90* respectively located in their project *model* directories.
 First, both Fortran implementations must be edited:

-+   Replace every REAL with DOUBLE PRECISION (both Yasso07 and Yasso20)
++   Replace every REAL with DOUBLE PRECISION (both Yasso07 and Yasso20 models)
 +   Replace type cast to REAL with DBLE (i.e. double precision) in Yasso20 model
-+   Yasso20 wraps Yasso20 model with Fortran 90 *module* declaration.
-Remove it.
++   Yasso20 model is within Fortran 90 *module* declaration.
+Remove the module declaration.

 The Yasso Fortran implementations will be called via `.Fortran` foreign function interface in R.